A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and

 - Holiday (e.g,.
 Christmas, Valentine's Day)

 - Seasons (spring/fall)

 Once you have enough quilts for all the beds in your house, you may feel like you do not have enough space for any more big quilts.
-Another beautiful and practical way to display quilts is to drape lap quilts over the sofa, couch, or chair in the living room, family room or den.
+Another beautiful and practical way to display quilts is to drape lap quilts over the sofa, couch, or chair in the living room, family room, or den.
 You can also display them on a quilt stand that is within easy reach of your seating area.

 You and your family can easily pull the quilt over you while watching TV or browsing the internet to stay warm and comfortable.
-These lap quilts may even save you money on heating costs, since you will not need to increase the temperature of the room when you are not moving around.
+These lap quilts may even save you money on heating costs since you will not need to increase the temperature of the room when you are not moving around.

 Some quilts are so beautiful or precious that you may not want to get them dirty or raggedy by using them, and you don't want to put them away for the winter.
 Especially if they are antique or heirloom quilts, you want to make sure that you take good care of them.
 Putting them up on the wall keeps them in view so people can admire them yet avoids the heavy use of a bed or lap quilt.